Inspiration Color Blue in Art: What It Means and How to Utilize it In Artwork

 Prussian blue was the first modern synthetic pigment developed after the discovery of lapis lazuli.
 It is also known as Berlin Blue and Paris Blue, and was widely used in Japanese woodblock prints like Hokusai’s The Great Wave Of Kanagawa.

-This can be mixed with black and yellow tones to achieve the colour navy blue.
+This can be mixed with black and yellow tones to achieve the color navy blue.

-Being a staple colour in producing impressionist works, Prussian blue is included in ZenART Supplies’ Impressionist Palette.
-Vincent Van Gogh used the colour a whole lot in his famous 1889 work – The Starry Night!
+Being a staple color in producing impressionist works, Prussian blue is included in ZenART Supplies’ Impressionist Palette.
+Vincent Van Gogh used the color a whole lot in his famous 1889 work – The Starry Night!